vytautas-bunevicius/repo-to-txt/README.md

 # repo-to-txt

 **repo-to-txt** is a versatile Command-Line Interface (CLI) tool written in Go that consolidates all contents of a GitHub repository into a single `.txt` file.
-The output file is automatically named after the repository, ensuring organized and easily identifiable documentation of repository contents.
+The output file is automatically named after the repository and can be saved to a specified directory, ensuring organized and easily identifiable documentation of repository contents.

 ## Table of Contents